ewolff/microservices-vm/README.md

 - Install Virtual Box from https://www.virtualbox.org/wiki/Downloads
 - Install Vagrant as discussed at http://docs.vagrantup.com/v2/installation/index.html
-- Run `build.sh` from the current directory.
-If you are using Windows:
+- Run `build.sh` from the current directory (Linux / Mac OS X).
+If you are using Windows: run `build.cmd` instead.
-Take a look at the script.
-It should be easy to do the same steps manually.

 To check the installation:

 - There should be no errors displayed.... ;-)
-- Enter `vagrant ssh` to login to the VM
+- Enter `vagrant ssh` to login to the VM.
+If you use Windows, please refer to https://gist.github.com/haf/2843680 to get ssh working.
 - `docker images` should return:
 ```
 vagrant@vagrant-ubuntu-wily-64:~$ docker images